-Analyze and apply basic electricity and electronic principles within the various engineering environments and applications such as industrial robots, controls, and other such systems.
+- Analyze and apply electrical, electronics, and programming logic principles within various automated manufacturing environments and applications such as industrial robots, programmable controls, and other such systems.

-Monitor and control manufacturing processes or other industrial systems.
+- Working individually and as a team, monitor and control lean manufacturing processes or other industrial systems.

-Select appropriate manufacturing processes for product production applications such as forming, molding, separating, conditioning, joining, and finishing.
+- Select appropriate manufacturing processes for production applications such as forming, molding, subtractive and additive manufacturing, conditioning, joining, and finishing.

-Utilize 2-D and 3-D computer-aided design systems to create drawings and models for products, machines, jigs, fixtures, and other mechanical devices used in engineering environments.
+- Utilize 2-D and 3-D computer-aided design systems to create designs and models for products, machines, jigs, fixtures, and other mechanical devices used in manufacturing environments.

-Read and interpret engineering documentation such as blue prints, technical drawings and diagrams, production plans, tooling plans, quality plans, and safety plans.
+- Read, interpret, and verify manufacturing documentation such as part prints, plans & specifications, technical models, schematics and diagrams, production plans, tooling plans, quality plans, and safety plans.

-The Engineering Technology sequence requires students to complete 75 hours.
-These hours are divided into four sections: General Education, Technology Core, Engineering Technology Core, and Electives.
+The Engineering Technology major requires students to complete 75 hours.
+These hours are divided into three sections: General Education, Engineering Technology Core, and Electives.
 To learn more about each course, the prerequisites and any additional degree requirements, we suggest going to the Illinois State University catalog.
-The following information is for those students who are in the 2012-2014 catalog.
+The following information is for those students who are in the 2016-2017 catalog.

 For further information on your specific catalog, you can:

 General Education Courses - Required